 Golden Hill uses a variety of teaching styles to cater for the different learning styles of pupils in mathematics lessons.
 Our principle aim is to develop children's knowledge, skills and understanding in mathematics.
-We do this through a daily lesson that has a high proportion of whole-class and group-direct teaching.
-During these lessons we encourage children to ask as well as answer mathematical questions.
-They have the opportunity to use a wide range of resources such as number lines, number squares, digit cards and small apparatus to support their work.
-Children use ICT in mathematics lessons where it will enhance their learning, as in modelling ideas and methods.
+We do this through a daily lesson that has a high proportion of whole-class teaching as well as direct-group teaching.
+During these lessons we encourage children to focus on the idea that they can all achieve depth in their learning which can be accomplished by using key principles including representation and structure, coherence, mathematical thinking, variation and fluency.
+They have the opportunity to use a wide range of resources from their kit boxes such as number lines, number squares, digit cards and small apparatus to support their work.
+Children use ICT in mathematics lessons where it will enhance their learning where necessary.

 In all classes there are children of differing mathematical ability.
-We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child through varied questioning effective pedagogies for modelling, concretepictorial-abstract approaches and effective use of manipulatives.
 We achieve this through a range of strategies - in some lessons through differentiated group work, and in other lessons by organising the children to work in pairs on open-ended problems or games.

-We use teaching assistants to provide appropriate support to individuals or to groups of pupils.
-Teaching assistants are viewed as an important 'asset' to the school and, as such, are appropriately involved in the planning and delivery of the mathematics curriculum.
-Their knowledge, skills and understanding is constantly updated through involvement in school-based and LA led Inset.
+Our teaching assistants provide appropriate support to individuals or to groups of pupils.
+Teaching assistants are viewed as an important 'asset' to our school and, as such, are appropriately involved in the planning and delivery of the mathematics curriculum.
+Their knowledge, skills and understanding are constantly updated through involvement in school-based and LA led Inset.